Hayle-HB/ecofarmIQ_AASTU/IOT_Firmware/IOT_Firmware_ReadMe.md

 sequenceDiagram
     participant S as Sensors
     participant A as Arduino
+    participant E as ESP32
+    participant API as Server API
+    participant C as Control Logic
     participant P as Pumps
-    participant E as ESP32
-    participant Srv as Server

     Note over A: System Start
     A->>S: Initialize Sensors